jfmaas/HOS-TYPO3-discovery/README.md

 ### Adding of new facet components

 Currently all new components are realized with pure jQuery.
 This [page](Dokumentation/Addingfacettype.md) describes the clean, TYPO3-conform way.

+### Making previews of remote websites

+In some cases it makes sense to show page previews as thumbnails.
+[This page explaines how](Dokumentation/Screenshots.md)